Common ETF questions

 Can I buy ETFs from other companies through Vanguard?

 Yes.
-With a Vanguard Brokerage Account, you can buy ETFs and mutual funds from other companies, as well individual stocks, bonds, and certificates of deposit).
+All Vanguard clients have access to ETFs and mutual funds from other companies, as well as individual stocks, bonds, and CDs (certificates of deposit).
 And you'll pay $0 commission to trade ETFs and stocks online.

 Trading & pricing